 How can I get involved?

-The scheme will be rolled out this Autumn (2019) to the primary phase and a second round of applications will be run in the secondary phase.
+The scheme was rolled out in Autumn 2019 to the primary phase and a second round of applications will be run in the secondary phase.

 See our latest tweets